A Psychology Professor Explains What It Means To Be A Vulnerable Narcissist

 Based on previous literature, we more or less expected that vulnerable narcissism would be associated with two specific dispositions towards ridicule and laughter: gelotophobia (the fear of being ridiculed and laughed at) and katagelasticism (the joy of ridiculing and laughing at others).

-However, when we first planned the study, we did not expect that our hypothesis could be explained by the VIEC model to such an extent.
-The fact that isolation related to the fear of feeling ridiculed by others, and that enmity was associated with the joy of laughing at others provided additional empirical support to the model and opened new avenues of research in this regard.
+However, when we first planned the study, we did not expect that our hypothesis could be explained by our operating model to such an extent.
+The fact that isolation was related to the fear of feeling ridiculed by others and that enmity was associated with the joy of laughing at others provided additional empirical support to the model and opens new avenues of research.

 Do you have plans for follow-up research?
-Where would you like to see research on vulnerable narcissism and ridicule go in the future?
+Where would you like to see research on vulnerable narcissism go in the future?

-This is an option we are currently considering.
-The findings of our study brought to our mind the possibility to extend this research question.
-In this effort, we would like to overcome one of the most (sometimes) prevalent limitations in research, which is the use of self-reports, and a viable line seems to conduct an experimental study in order to analyze in more detail the associations between isolation and gelotophobia (fearing being ridiculed and laughed at by others) and between enmity and katagelasticism (enjoying ridiculing and laughing at others).
+We would like to overcome one of the most prevalent limitations in research, which is the use of self-reports.
+A viable future line of inquiry is to conduct an experimental study to analyze in more detail the associations between isolation and gelotophobia (fearing being ridiculed and laughed at by others), and enmity and katagelasticism (enjoying ridiculing and laughing at others).

-In the near future, it would also be interesting to gather longitudinal or intensive (momentary assessment) data to disentangle the dynamics of vulnerable narcissism and how isolation and enmity tap into each other.
+It would also be interesting to gather longitudinal or intensive (momentary assessment) data to disentangle the dynamics of vulnerable narcissism and how isolation and enmity relate to one another.